magento/devdocs/guides/v2.0/cloud/live/live-sanity-check.md

 As discussed in [Deployment process]({{ page.baseurl }}cloud/discover-deploy.html), building and deployment is a five-phase process.
 This topic discusses how to simulate build and deploy steps locally, which can expose issues early in your development process when they're easier to debug and fix.

 <div class="bs-callout bs-callout-warning" markdown="1">
 Do your testing in an integration or staging environment _only_.
-Do not do any testing in production; the production environment should be used only for verification.
+Do not do any testing in production; the production environment is your live site; it shouldn't be used for testing.

 Your staging environment is better for testing because it has Fastly, New Relic, and so on.
 Your integration environment typically does not have Fastly or New Relic.
 </div>